yogisec/yogisec.github.io/content/posts/flare-on9-chal02/index.md

 ## Bonus NOPs

-Earlier in the article I mentioned that my first approach was to replace instructions with NOPs to simply skip over them.
+Earlier in the article I mentioned my first approach was to replace instructions with NOPs to simply skip over them.
 It would have worked, had I not been focused on trying to capture the flag in memory, but instead focused on getting the application to generate a "win" scenario.
 Now that I had seen the application run through to completion, I ran it again with the same breakpoints set.

 This time I replaced the two jump instructions with NOPs.
 Below is a screen shot of how the debugger looked after replacing both jmps with nops.